arnsteio/OpenSCAD-workshop-2018-02/02-3D-printing.md

 ### Support

 Cura or other slicing software can make printing supports automatically.
-It is better to design models in such a way that they don't need support, or make the  required support yourself as part of designing the model.
+It is really better to design models in such a way that they don't need support, or make the required support yourself as part of designing the model.
+However, when that is inconvenient and you need support use the built-in possibility.

 ### Print head size